TKJElectronics/Balanduino/Frame/README.md

 To open the files you will need to download and install [SolidWorks](http://www.solidworks.com/) or you can also import the .DXF file into any preferred CAD program.

-For more information visit the official website: <http://balanduino.net/>, the forum: <http://forum.balanduino.net/> or feel free to contact us at <support@tkjelectronics.com>.
+For more information visit the official website: <http://balanduino.net/>, the forum: <http://forum.balanduino.net/> or feel free to contact us at <support@tkjelectronics.dk>.